Communist Party of Canada: World War II (1939–1945)

 Although the CPC had worked hard to warn Canadians about what it considered to be a growing fascist danger, the CPC saw the opening of World War II not as an anti-fascist war but a battle between capitalist nations.
 This was due to the Soviet Union having signed the Molotov–Ribbentrop Pact with Nazi Germany.

 The CPC's opposition to World War II led to it being banned under the Defence of Canada Regulations of the War Measures Act in 1940 shortly after Canada entered into the war.
 In many cases communist leaders were interned in camps, long before fascists.
 As growing numbers of CPC leaders were interned, some members went underground or exile in the United States.
 Conditions in the camps were harsh.
 A civil rights campaign was launched by the wives of many of the interned men for family visits and their release.

 Dorise Nielsen was elected to Parliament of Canada in the 1940 election, the only woman to do so, with the support of the CPC as a part of the Progressive Unity's popular front.
 Nielsen kept her membership in the party a secret until 1943.
+In the 1940s, 30% of members in Toronto, and 70% in Montreal, were Jewish.

 With Germany's 1941 invasion of the Soviet Union and the collapse of the Molotov–Ribbentrop Pact, the party argued that the nature of the war had changed to a genuine anti-fascist struggle.
 The CPC reversed its opposition to the war and argued the danger to the working class on the international level superseded its interests nationally.

-A.A.
-MacLeod and Salsberg were elected to the Legislative Assembly of Ontario during the 1943 election while Fred Rose was elected to parliament in a by-election, the only open Communist to do so.
+In Ontario, A. A. MacLeod and J. B. Salsberg were elected to the legislature in the 1943 Ontario general election as Labour candidates while the Communist Party remained illegal, and subsequently represented the newly formed Labor-Progressive Party.
+MacLeod was re-elected in 1945 and 1948, while Salsberg was re-elected in 1945, 1948 and 1951.
+Salsberg played a role in the adoption of Ontario's 1944 Racial Discrimination Act, having pressed for legislation in response to racial and antisemitic discrimination, including restrictions against Jews and Black people at public swimming pools.

+Fred Rose was first elected to the Canadian House of Commons for Cartier in a 1943 by-election and was re-elected in 1945.
+During his time in Parliament, he introduced proposals for federal health insurance and legislation against racial and religious hatred.

 During the Conscription Crisis of 1944, the banned CPC set up "Tim Buck Plebiscite Committees" across the country to campaign for a "yes" vote in the national referendum on conscription.
 Following the vote, the committees were renamed the Dominion Communist–Labour Total War Committee and urged full support for the war effort, a no-strike pledge for the duration of the war and increased industrial production.
 The National Council for Democratic Rights was also established with A.E.
 Smith as chair in order to rally for the legalization of the CPC and the release of communists and anti-fascists from internment.